-The future of tattoos, as it seems, has nothing to do with the ink itself.
-Rather, tattoos are being reinvented as an idea by people of various disciplines.
+The future of tattoos, as it seems, may eventually have nothing to do with the ink itself, anyway.
+Rather, tattoos are being somewhat reinvented as an idea by people of various disciplines.

 This is because, in the future, tattoos will actually be able to do things.
 A famous example of this is that of Anthony Antonellis, who implanted an electronic chip in his hand that can transmit 1 kilobyte of information via an antenna.